Goldenaries658/README-Generator/README.md

 ## Usage

 Follow instructions in CLI to fill in info, this will then be input into the readme
+*Windows users*: Clone/download the repo and run start.bat

 ## Contributing